asu-cactus/open-data-study/covid-19-mobility-integration/README.md

 After you have an understanding of the integration tasks and how to run the code, you can first run the code from the date within `02/15/2020 - 02/29/2020`, to make sure your code passes **6 out of 8** tests.
 This is the default setting.

 The requirements to submit your result:
-1. you need to submit your codes that can pass all tests with a given **date** between `03/01/2020` and `06/30/2020`.
+1. select a testing date between between `03/01/2020` and `06/30/2020`.
-2. start a timer to measure the time you spend passing tests separately.
-You can use the following template to submit your result.
+2. you need to submit your codes that can pass all tests with the date you specify in the **Step 1**.
-3. please measure the time in **minutes**, and fill the result to the file `experiment_results.txt`.
+3. start a timer to measure the time you spend passing tests separately.
+You can use the template in `experiment_results.txt` to submit your result.

-Please submit your `fixed code files` and `experiment_results.txt` to us.
+4. please submit your `fixed code files`, integration_tasks.py and utils.py, and `experiment_results.txt` to **lixi.zhou@asu.edu** with subject: **Result: open data study**.
 Thanks.

 ## More info
 ### Dataset schemas